TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 The Max Posts value is also used to weight the random selection of sources to be shown to participants.
-Sources with a higher Max Posts will have a higher chance to be selected than sources with a low Max Posts.
-Sources with a Max Posts of "Unlimited" will be weighted with the mean weighting of all sources with a Max Posts.
-Therefore, if you wish one post to show up more than others, but do not wish to limit the number of times other sources can be selected, you can use really high values of Max Posts as weighting values (e.g. a source with a Max Posts of 100 will be selected 10x less than a source with a Max Posts of 1000).
+Sources with a higher Max Posts value will have a higher chance of being selected than sources with a low Max Posts value.
+Sources with a Max Posts of "Unlimited" will be weighted with the mean weighting of all sources with a Max Posts value.
+Therefore, if you wish one source to show up more than others, but do not wish to limit the number of times other sources can be selected, you can use high values of Max Posts (e.g. a source with Max Posts = 100 will be selected 10x more than a source with Max Posts = 10).

 **Initial Followers:** This value lets you set an exact follower number for this source to start with.